 Highlights: Refined, Friendly, Alert

 Also called the Continental Toy Spaniel, this dog is a truly tiny one.
-They are usually between 5-10 pounds and 8-11 inches tall.
+They are usually between 5 to 10 lbs and stand 8-11 inches tall.
+Out of all small dogs, the Papillon is the most intelligent of them all.
+In fact, the Papillon is the 8th smartest breed.

 40. Parson Russell Terrier